entsoe-web/cee-conf/_events/t01_energy-union-for-cee.md

 _Introduced by e-voting_

-__Delivering the Energy Union in the CEE region__ - Juraj Nociar, Head of Cabinet of Vice-President Šefčovič, Energy Union (tbc)
+__Delivering the Energy Union in the CEE region__ - Juraj Nociar, Head of Cabinet of Vice-President Šefčovič, Energy Union

 __Regional cooperation: a TSO perspective__ - Bente Hagem, Chair of the Board, ENTSO-E